kaosat-dev/Blenvy/crates/blenvy/README.md

 56 times !!

-Generating optimised blueprints and material libraries can be automated using the latests version of the [Blender plugin](https://github.com/kaosat-dev/Blenvy/tree/main/tools/blenvy)
+Generating optimised blueprints and material libraries can be automated using the [Blender plugin](https://github.com/kaosat-dev/Blenvy/tree/main/tools/blenvy)

+## Additional features

+this crate also includes automatic handling of lights in gltf files, to attempt to match Blender's eevee rendering as close as possible:
+ * **BlenderLightShadows** (automatically generated by the gltf_auto_export Blender add-on) allows you to toggle light's shadows on/off in Blender and have matching behaviour in Bevy
+ * **BlenderBackgroundShader** aka background color is also automatically set on the Bevy side
+ * **BlenderShadowSettings** sets the cascade_size on the bevy side to match the one configured in Blender

 ## Examples